Background pattern

 Very common(may affect more than 1 in 10 people):

 You may notice dry mouth.
 This effect is usually mild or moderate.
-This may increase the risk of tooth decay.
-Therefore, you should brush your teeth regularly twice a day and visit a dentist if in doubt.
+This can increase the risk of tooth decay.
+Therefore, you should brush your teeth regularly, twice a day, and visit a dentist if you have any doubts.

 Common(may affect up to 1 in 10 people)